 8. Relax on a Rooftop

-There are many terraces on the rooftops of Marrakech that have a gorgeous view of the city.
-If you like to relax and watch people go by, you can find many cafés close to Jemaa El-Fna square from which you can sit and relax, tea or cocktail in hand.
+There are many rooftops terraces in Marrakech with a gorgeous view of the city.
+If you like to relax and watch people go by, you can find many cafés and restaurant around Jemaa El-Fna square from which you can sit and relax, tea or cocktail in hand.

-9. Have a Squad or Camel Ride in the Marrakech Palmeraie
+9. Have a Squad or Camel Ride in Marrakech Palmeraie

-The Palmeraie of Marrakech is a palm oasis of several hundred thousand trees, mostly palm trees.
-Located outside of Marrakesh, it is a natural heritage very appreciated by locals and tourists.
-You can either visit the palmeraie by a camel or squad ride, or go to the fancy resorts in the palmeraie like the Palmeraie Golf Palace, or Nikki Beach.
+The Palmeraie of Marrakech is a palm oasis of hundreds of thousands palm trees.
+Located outside Marrakesh, the Palmeraie is a natural heritage very appreciated by locals and tourists.
+Once there, you can either explore it by a camel or squad ride, or go to in-site fancy resorts like the Palmeraie Golf Palace, or Nikki Beach.